lloricode/ci-capstone/readme.rst

 CI Capstone
 ###################

-Thesis projects powered by Codeigniter 3.1.0
+Thesis projects powered by Codeigniter 3.1.2 a php framework, also bootstrap framework

 *******************